mitchelljustin/pragmatic-lightning/index.md

 enables payments to be routed through peers that don't have to trust each other.
 [Read more about the underlying technology](https://lightning.engineering/technology.html).

 Lightning Network is still at an early stage.
-Its interface is still in flux, and there aren't accepted standards on how to interact with it yet from an app's perspective.
+There aren't yet set standards on how to interact with it from an app's perspective.
 This guide follows the best currently known practices, but these are subject to change in the future.

 # Building the App

-In this guide we're going to build a NodeJS + ExpressJS example web app which sells weather reports for Lightning micropayments called Rain Report.
+In this guide we're going to build a NodeJS + ExpressJS example web app which sells weather reports for Lightning micropayments, called Rain Report.

-**Note**: Building a real Weather API is out of scope for this guide.
+**Note**: Returning real weather reports is out of scope for this guide.
 The app will return hardcoded reports.

 ## Create web app